c3lang/c3-web/docs/blog/posts/Unsigned_sizes_a_5_year_mistake.md

 index = (start + length - (offset_back % length)) % length;
 ```

-Now what about C3's rules with unsigned?
-If we start with signed everything, then go to unsigned everything then even the rule "signed % unsigned => error" won't help us.
+Regardless of what rules we apply to unsigned and unsigned-signed conversions, there is simply no way for the compiler to let us know that the first "offset_back" example is broken for unsigned.

 So let's back up a bit.

 ### The unsigned size

-It seems hard to solve the problem with unsigned, is there some faulty assumption we're making?
+It seems hard to solve the problem with unsigned, so is there some faulty assumption we're making?

 Let's look back in time: C initially was about using signed integers being designed around the `int` type.
 This all changed when the type of `sizeof` was standardized to the unsigned `size_t`.